How to use Circuit Design Software for PCB DFM Guidelines

 I once had the privilege of touring the USS John C. Stennis (CVN-74) courtesy of a family member who served aboard her.
 Although secure areas were off limits to me, I still was able to see a good portion of the ship.
 I saw everything from hangars and workshops to crew quarters and the galley.
 I even stood on the foremost part of the flight deck, right where Optimus Prime stood at the end of the second Transformers movie.
 Through it all, I was impressed with how everything onboard was designed to support the primary goal of the ship: the launch and recovery of its aircraft.

-When we as PCB designers create a new board design, we should also have a primary goal in mind.
+When a PCB designer creates a new board design, they should also have a primary goal in mind.
 We need to design our boards so that they can be manufactured as error-free and inexpensively as possible.
 To do this we need to design according to manufacturing guidelines that will best help the fabrication and assembly vendors to build the boards.
 These guidelines are known as “Design for Manufacturability,” or simply DFM rules.

 If you haven’t spent much time working with PCB DFM guidelines before, then this will be a good introduction to the subject.
 We will look generally at what DFM rules are and how they can help you.